 This herb is widely used in Mexican and Mediterranean cooking.
 Your chili or salsa will not taste as authentic without this.
 Your curry, kebab, chili con carne can use a generous dash of this spice.
 Believe me.
 Take a sniff and you'll know what I mean.
 And hey, did you know that you can also add this (with a bit of nutmeg and black pepper) to your milk tea?
 Tadah!
 You now have a Chai Milk Tea!

-The Culinary Review shows us a stem of fresh thyme and the
+The Culinary Review shows us a stem of fresh thyme and the dried variation which is stronger than the former. |

 5. Thyme